JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

     Update failed - another user already changed this document.
 Requery and try again
     ```

-    > **Note**: The messages might be mixed up with the re-display of the application menu.
+    > **Note:** The messages might be mixed up with the re-display of the application menu.
 This is a side-effect of the threaded execution of the tasks and does not indicate an error.

 23. At the command prompt, type **X** to close the application.